IMPACT4Mech/continuous-time_data-driven_control/README.md

 **Main files:** these files contain the MATLAB code for the numerical examples of the paper:
 > A. Bosso, M. Borghesi, A. Iannelli, G. Notarstefano, A. R. Teel, "Data-Driven Control of Continuous-Time LTI Systems via Non-Minimal Realizations."
 IEEE Transactions on Automatic Control.

+Files to run to reproduce the numerical results of the paper:

 - _batch_reactor_v1.m_: numerical example of data-driven stabilization and control with integral action.

 - _surface_vessel_v1.m_: numerical example of data-driven output regulation.